 This much I believe is true: Joseph must have possessed a soul so beautiful that God chose him to be the foster father of Jesus and husband of Mary.
 Think about that for a moment.
 God, Creator of all things, looked at Joseph among all men and regarded him so highly, that God trusted him to be the provider and protector of the Holy Family.

-What did God see when He looked at Joseph?
-I picture him to look like the statues and pictures we have in our churches, but I think that God saw past his physical appearance, to a man of prayer and humility who believed he could serve God best with his skills as a carpenter.
+What did God see when he looked at Joseph?
+I picture him to look like the statues and paintings we have in our churches, but I think that God saw past his physical appearance, to a man of prayer and humility who believed he could serve God best with his skills as a carpenter.
 I would imagine that God saw beyond the ordinary to a man with an extraordinary capacity for trust and faith.
 A man so skilled at listening, he heard the messages of angels and acted on them.

 When told by an angel to take Mary and Jesus and leave Bethlehem immediately because of the danger, “Joseph rose and took the child and his mother by night and departed for Egypt” (Matthew 2:14).
 His obedience and total faith in God are remarkable, leaving whatever comfort and security the family had to travel to a distant and strange land.